treefrogframework/treefrog-framework/docs/user-guide/en/install/index.md

    </div>

-### Configure option
+### Configure Option

 By specifying various options, you can customize to suit your environment.

-Options available on Windows using “Configure option” :
+Options available on Windows using “Configure option”:

 ```
  > configure --help